 Welcome to Developmental Therapy Services of Sacramento’s (DTS of Sac) Speech & Language Summer Camp!
 We are so excited for you to join us and look forward to aiding in the growth of your children.
 Registration happens in person or over the phone and will require completion of a registration form and a few waivers for an emergency policy, COVID, and HIPAA disclosure/ release of information.
 Payment(s) will be required in full up front with registration.

-Children must be ages 6 to 18 for the Reading & Literacy group, or 3 to 18 for the Autism & Social Skills, Articulation, and Language-Based groups.
-Young children will be ready for the group setting when they can (at a minimum) interact in a play based manner, follow single step directions, are easily reinforced with verbal praise or age appropriate toys and reinforcers, and have a good sense of treatment or academic expectations in small group settings.
+Children must be ages 6 to 12 for the Reading & Literacy group, or 3 to 12 for the Autism & Social Skills, Articulation, and Language-Based groups.
+Children older than 12 will be considered for groups on a case-by-case basis; please call for questions related to this.
+Children will be ready for the group setting when they can (at a minimum) interact in a play based manner, follow single step directions, are easily reinforced with verbal praise or age appropriate toys and reinforcers, and have a good sense of treatment or academic expectations in small group settings.
 Students who have trouble attending for greater than 5 minutes at a time, have aggressive behaviors, excessive refusal, or non-compliant behaviors are better suited for our 1:1 sessions.

 DATES & TIMES